Best Restaurants in Berat 2026: Where to Eat in Albania's Heritage City

 Budget and everyday options

-Koroni Kitchen — Women-owned, 4.9-rated.
+Koroni Kitchen (Centre) — Women-owned, consistently rated 4.9 on Google.
 Slow-cooked meats and vegan bean dishes (€7–12).
-Casual and unpretentious. €20 for a couple.
+Casual and unpretentious.
+The bean stew is particularly good and naturally vegan.
+Approximately €20 for two.

-The Friendly House (Gorica) — Homely fërgesë and trout (€8).
-Views without crowds; the best budget choice in Berat. €20 for a couple.
+The Friendly House (Gorica) — Homely fergese and trout at budget prices (mains €8).
+Views without crowds; the best budget choice in Berat.
+Approximately €10 per person.

 Restaurant comparison

-Homemade Food LiliMangalemQifqi€12–15
+Homemade Food LiliMangalemQifqi€12–15First-time visitors

-MangalemiMangalemByrek and lamb€13–15
+MangalemiMangalemByrek and lamb€13–18Ottoman atmosphere

-Koroni KitchenCentreBean stew€9–12
+Koroni KitchenCentreBean stew€9–12Budget

 Practical notes

-• Peak summer: WhatsApp reservations recommended for terrace tables
+• Peak summer: WhatsApp reservations recommended for terrace tables at Lili, Klea, and Ansel

-• Portions are large — sharing two or three dishes between two people is normal
+• Portions are large — sharing two or three dishes between two people is normal and expected

-• Raki is served at most places and often arrives as a complimentary pour
+• Raki is served at most places and often arrives as a complimentary pour — sip slowly, it is strong

 • Say “pa mish” (no meat) for vegetarian adaptations; all listed spots accommodate

-• Walk-ins are fine in shoulder season
+• Walk-ins are fine in shoulder season (May–June, September–October)

 Frequently Asked Questions